 - Average low of the coldest month (negative effect)

 - AThe average number of frost-free days above 0 C (positive effect)

 - Amount of rainfall from June to November (positive effect)

 - Average high of the warmest month (positive effect)

 - Maximum wind speed experienced in the last 30 years (negative effect)

-These seven climatic conditions are used to create a numerical value that is translated into zones.
-A detailed description and formula used to determine the Canadian Plant Hardiness Index are found on the Natural Resouces Canada website.
+These seven climatic conditions used to create a numerical value corresponding to each hardiness zone.
+A detailed description and formula used to determine the Canadian Plant Hardiness Index can is found on the Natural Resouces Canada website.
 Unlike the USDA scale, there is no standard temperature difference between growing zones.

 The Canadian Plant Hardiness Index is much more nuanced than the USDA, and the two systems do not necessarily line up.
-For example, Edmonton is a USDA zone 4a, and Calgary is a USDA zone 4b, but both cities have a Canadian Plant Hardiness Index of Zone 4a; while Edmonton can get a few degrees colder, its growing season is almost a month longer.
+For example, Edmonton is a USDA zone 4a, and Calgary is a USDA zone 4b.
+Still, both cities have a Canadian Plant Hardiness Index of Zone 4a – while Edmonton can get a few degrees colder, its growing season is almost a month longer.

 Zones Not Stones

 The real power of growing zones, especially the Canadian Plant Hardiness index, is that they provide us with a blueprint on how to hack our local growing conditions in favourable ways.
-Zones aren’t fated.
-Each of the seven factors in determining the Canadian Plant Hardiness Index of an area (or backyard) can be manipulated through good design and planning.
+Hardiness zones aren’t fate.
+It’s possible to manipulate each of the seven factors determining the Canadian Plant Hardiness Index through good design and planning.